kirillchistov/python-project-49/README.md

 6. Create /brain-games/scripts/brain_games.py with main function
 7. Poetry install the package and test if it works

-## TODO Step 2: Prepare to publish the package
+## Step 2: Prepare to publish the package
-DOD: package will represent executable program accessible through brain-games command
+DOD: package will represent executable program accessible via 'brain-games' command
+1. Add shebang to /brain-games/scripts/brain_games.py
+2. Create /Makefile with install, build, publish, package-install commands
+3. Build package and debug publication
+4. Install the package with make package-install and test brain-games in bash
+5. Git push the repository

+## TODO Step 3: Work with external library
+DOD: Integrate the library to interact with a user (Ask the name and greet).